theswest/ThorCPY/readme.md

 It features a layout editor, window docking, screenshots, and window moving.

 It launches two scrcpy windows (one for each display), and embeds them into a native windows container.
-Designed for screensharing, recording or livestreaming
+Designed for screensharing, recording or livestreaming.

+Tested extensively on Windows 11, it should work with Windows 10 (1809+) but there have been reports of issues, this is being investigated!

 | Main UI                            | ThorCPY Screenshot                             |